MoTechnicalities/Flux-Monism/README.md

 }
 $$

-Where **σ = 0.0212 N** (universal flux tension) is the only free parameter.
+Where **σ = 0.0212 N** (universal flux tension, approximately 2 grams-force) is the only free parameter.

-**Scope:** Provides exact predictions for **elementary particle masses** (electron, proton, neutron) with 6-7 significant figure accuracy.
+**Scope:** Provides exact predictions for **elementary particle masses** (electron, proton, neutron) at Compton wavelength scales (10⁻¹² to 10⁻⁸ m) with 6-7 significant figure accuracy.
 Topological framework extends to nuclear forces and qualitative cosmological insights.
+Macroscopic bulk matter is treated conventionally (sum of constituent particles).

 📄 **[Full Theory → one_equation_final.pdf](one_equation_final.pdf)** *(Original with historical σ value)*